 Prevent Excel from changing numbers into dates

 Sometimes importing data into spreadsheets gives you headaches.
-While this issue is not directly related to Datawrapper, but a common and known issue with Excel - which can be frustrating and time consuming: Excel is trained to "detect" formats, and sometimes the software tends to wrongly assume that a certain number represents a date and changes it.
+While this issue is not directly related to Datawrapper, it's a common and known issue with Excel – which can be frustrating and time-consuming: Excel is trained to "detect" formats, and sometimes the software tends to wrongly assume that a certain number represents a date and changes it.
 So 12/2 will change to 2-Dec.
-But there are other formats where this might happen although the number is not a date at all.
+(There are other formats where this might happen although the number is not a date at all.)

 Quote from the official Excel documentation:

 "Microsoft Excel is preprogrammed to make it easier to enter dates.
 For example, 12/2 changes to 2-Dec.
-This is very frustrating when you enter something that you don't want changed to a date.
-Unfortunately there is no way to turn this off.
+This is very frustrating when you enter something that you don't want to be changed to a date.
+Unfortunately, there is no way to turn this off.
 But there are ways to get around it."

 How to get around this - in Excel:

 - BEFORE pasting your data, preformat the cells as text.
 To do so, select the empty cells where you will paste your data later, then open "Format cells" and select "Text".
 Click "Ok".

 - Paste your data into Excel.

 Please note that you can't perform calculations such as SUM with text.

 Should you have a dataset which is "wrongly" formatted as text, but should be numbers, Datawrapper has a strong feature detecting the data format.
 The software guesses what kind of data is in the columns.
 If that guess is wrong, you can easily change the format again - e.g. when you imported numbers as text because of the issue above.
 Click on the column, then choose the correct format in the drop-down menu which pops up on the left side.